bennettpe/data-centric-dev-website/README.md

       6. Type in the following command into the terminal window to run the heroku login command `$ heroku login`
       7. Type into the terminal window your email address and password.
       8. Type into the terminl window `$ git remote -v` Heroku references have already been added.
-      9. Now you are logged into Heroku you need to create a new heroku app by typing the following command `$ heroku apps:create my-data-centric-development-project`,once created it will also give us a git address as well.
+      9. Now you are logged into Heroku you need to create a new heroku app by typing the following command `$ heroku apps:create data-centric-dev-project`,once created it will also give us a git address as well.
       10. Before we push our app to Heroku we need to set our enviroment variables `https://dashboard.heroku.comm/apps`

 5. ** In Heroku (Config vars)**
-      1. Refresh the Heroku dashboard and you should see your new heroku app `my-practical-python-project` has been created, Click on that and then go to `Settings` > `Reveal Config Vars`, at the moment we don't have any config vars.
+      1. Refresh the Heroku dashboard and you should see your new heroku app `my-data-centric-dev-project` has been created, Click on that and then go to `Settings` > `Reveal Config Vars`, at the moment we don't have any config vars.
-      2. So in the Key field enter `SECRET` and in the Value field enter `b'\xa0\xba+\xe5\xaa\x8b\xac\x01\x96\x1f<)86\x84\x04` and then click on Add Button.
+      2. So in the Key field enter `SECRET` and in the Value field enter `"5149fde2f2f15a6f77dddf0f319b20c6"` and then click on Add Button.

 6.   ** In Cloud9 (Build the source)**